 1. Define success

 You’re never going to have any meaningful kind of work-life balance if your working day involves extreme stress, a toxic office environment, and work that you simply don’t enjoy.
 Gone are the days when work was just work, a way to earn a living.
-Our expectations and opportunities are much bigger these days, as we search for work with a purpose, that’s aligned to our values, and that we feel makes a meaningful difference.
+Our expectations and opportunities are much bigger these days, as we search for work with a purpose, that’s aligned with our values, and that we feel makes a meaningful difference.

 Next, your personal ‘life’ outside of work includes a rich tapestry of people and activities.
 What are the relationships that matter in your life?
 Hobbies and activities?
 Health and fitness?
 Knowing what’s important to you is a prerequisite for making time for what matters.